firebolt-db/godocs/docs/Overview/working-with-tables/working-with-tables.md

 ### Primary indexes

 Tables in the Firebolt data warehouse are stored in the Firebolt file format (F3) to optimize speed and efficiency.
 F3 uses the *primary index* that you specify in a table definition to sort, compress, and index data.
 Primary indexes are optional.
-For more information about configuring primary indexes, see [Using primary indexes](../Guides/working-with-indexes/using-primary-indexes.md).
+For more information about configuring primary indexes, see [Primary indexes](../../Guides/working-with-indexes/using-primary-indexes.md).

 ## Example: creating fact and dimension tables